nilsreiter/ha-predictions/README.md

 A Home Assistant custom integration that uses machine learning to predict entity states based on feature entities.
 Train models to predict when lights turn on/off, switches change state, or other automations trigger based on the state of other entities in your home.

-> ⚠️ **Alpha Stage**: This integration is currently in alpha development.
+> ⚠️ This integration is in active development.
 Features may change, and there may be bugs or incomplete functionality.
 Use at your own risk and please report any issues you encounter.

 ## Features